 For most personal injuries, it is obligatory to first refer the claim to the Injuries Board.
 The procedure is as follows:

-You must make formal contact with the Personal Injuries Board within the space of two years of having become conscious that have been injured.
+You must make formal contact with the Personal Injuries Board within the space of two years of having become conscious that you have been injured.
 (It’s universally recommended that you instruct your solicitor to act on your behalf, right from the start, in your dealings with the Board.)

 If the person you hold responsible for injuring you does not consent to having the claim assessed by the Board, then you can pursue your claim through the courts.